eiz/llama.cu/README.md

 Recent additions:

 * Added pipeline parallel multi-GPU support.
 Can now load 30B in fp16 on my 4090/6000 box.
+* Added basic int8 quantization support.
+Can now load 30B in int8 on just the 6000.
+Haven't implemented benchmarks yet but top-1 samples appear to be identical between the quantized and unquantized versions.
+Error stats look sane'ish.
+I think I can probably get rid of the block size and just go vector-wise.

 There's some big TODOs right now:

-* make an actual CLI lol
+* ~~make an actual CLI lol~~ never going to happen
-* matmul_qk / matmul_qkv need tiled implementations (they are very slow) & cuBLAS equivalents with explicit transposes
+* matmul_qk / matmul_qkv need tiled implementations (they are very slow) & cuBLAS equivalents with explicit transposes ** better: implement a fused attention kernel
-* add quantization support (big refactor)
-* matmuls should use pipelining to load from global memory
+* matmuls should use pipelining to overlap loads/muls
+* implement batching
+* refuxor kernels to make them a bit more reusable
+* test 16bit decomposition method from LLM.int8 for them int8 wmmas
 * clean up extract.py / add support for common model file formats
 * test 65 model on a sufficiently large computer
 * implement a more proper sampler